 This little-known gem offers a rewarding escape near the center of town.
 Seek out its hidden trailhead—located in the back of a business park east of Highway 17—and follow it to a beautiful forest of second-growth redwoods and evergreen trees.
 From the trailhead, a short spur trail leads to the park’s shaded loop trail which meanders through the 49-acre property which feels worlds away despite being minutes from town.
-The entire route clocks in at 1.2-miles, and a leisurely stroll will likely take less than 45 minutes.
+The entire route clocks in at 1.2-miles and a leisurely stroll will likely take less than 45 minutes.
 Parking is free, and leashed pups are welcome to enjoy the redwoods by your side.
 Just mind the poison oak which can creep close to narrow segments of the trail.

 This 4,140-acre park is beloved for its atmospheric, old-growth redwood groves—a rarity in a region that was logged extensively throughout the 19th century.
 While much of the park lies within the town of Felton, a handful of trailheads are located on the eastern side of the park in Scotts Valley.
-This less-explored side of Henry Cowell is home to unique sandhill habitats, rare ecosystems that serve as a reminder that, millions of years ago, the area was once a seafloor (as evidenced by marine fossils discovered amidst the pines).
+This less-explored side of Henry Cowell is home to unique sandhill habitats, rare ecosystems that serve as a reminder that millions of years ago, the area was once a seafloor (as evidenced by marine fossils discovered amidst the pines).
 You’ll traverse this sandy terrain on the family-friendly Pine Trail, a breezy 2.1-mile jaunt through an evergreen forest that leads past an observation deck with panoramic vistas of Monterey Bay.
-Alternatively, the 1.7-mile out-and-back Eagle Trail is another beginner-friendly trail which picks up from the park’s campground, and skirts Eagle Creek as it leads down to the San Lorenzo River.
-You’ll find two additional trailheads off Graham Hill Road between between Treetop Drive and Nepenthe Drive.
+Alternatively, the 1.7-mile out-and-back Eagle Trail is another beginner-friendly trail that picks up from the park’s campground and skirts Eagle Creek as it leads down to the San Lorenzo River.
+You’ll find two additional trailheads off Graham Hill Road between Treetop Drive and Nepenthe Drive.

 While the Graham Hill Trail skirts the highway with expected road noise, The Powder Mill Trail is a quiet, nearly 8-mile fire road loop that bypasses Powder Mill Creek and connects with other trails, including the Buckeye Trail which drops down to the banks of the San Lorenzo River.